nadiapljcode/EyeDiseaseClassification/README.md

 # EyeDiseaseClassification
-A deep learning project that classifies various retinal diseases from fundus images using Convolutional Neural Networks (CNNs).
-This project leverages image augmentation and CNN architecture to assist in early diagnosis by accurately identifying retinal conditions.
+A deep learning project for classifying various retinal diseases from fundus images using Convolutional Neural Networks (CNNs).
+This project employs image augmentation techniques and a custom CNN architecture optimized with the Adam optimizer and valid padding.
+The goal is to support early diagnosis by accurately identifying different retinal conditions.

 ## 📌 Features
 - Multi-class classification of retinal diseases from eye images